 Abstract: Arctic peoples past and present have thrived on their alliance with wild and/or domestic animals.
 This panel invites papers reflecting on the specific landscapes where this alliance has been articulated.
 We welcome paleoecological studies documenting long-term continuities between people and animals in the soil chemistry and pollen record, studies of local knowledge grounded in botanical and biological observations, detailed narrative studies which speak to the spiritual qualities of place, and studies which document how global changes in climate and industry are affecting these alliances.
 We are especially interested in comparative papers which compare two or more Eurasian sites.

-Title: Language and responsibility: an ecological approach
+Session number 11.02: Language and responsibility: an ecological approach

 Chair name: Laura Siragusa & Jenanne Ferguson